Presidency of Ulysses S. Grant: Department of Justice

-On June 22, 1870, Grant signed a bill into law passed by Congress that created the Department of Justice and to aid the Attorney General, the Office of Solicitor General.
+On June 22, 1870, Grant signed a bill into law passed by Congress that created the Department of Justice and the Office of Solicitor General, to aid the Attorney General.
 Grant appointed Amos T. Akerman as Attorney General and Benjamin H. Bristow as America's first Solicitor General.
 Both Akerman and Bristow used the Department of Justice to vigorously prosecute Ku Klux Klan members in the early 1870s.
-Grant appointed Hiram C. Whitley as director of the new Secret Service Agency in 1869, after he had successfully arrested 12 Klansmen in Georgia who would murdered a leading local Republican official.
+Grant appointed Hiram C. Whitley as director of the new Secret Service Agency in 1869, after he had successfully arrested 12 Klansmen in Georgia who had murdered a leading local Republican official.
 Whitley used talented detectives who infiltrated and broke up KKK units in North Carolina and Alabama.
 However, they could not penetrate the main hotbed of KKK activity in upstate South Carolina.
-Grant sent in Army troops but Whitley's agents learned they were lying below until the troops were withdrawn.
-Whitley warned Akerman, who convinced Grant to declare martial law and send in US marshals backed by federal troops to arrest 500 Klansmen; hundred more fled the state, and hundreds of others surrendered in return for leniency.
+Grant sent in Army troops, but Whitley's agents learned they were lying low until the troops were withdrawn.
+Whitley warned Akerman, who convinced Grant to declare martial law and send in US marshals backed by federal troops to arrest 500 Klansmen; hundreds more fled the state, and hundreds of others surrendered in return for leniency.

-In the first few years of Grant's first term in office, there were 1000 indictments against Klan members with over 550 convictions from the Department of Justice.
-By 1871, there were 3000 indictments and 600 convictions with most only serving brief sentences while the ringleaders were imprisoned for up to five years in the federal penitentiary in Albany, New York.
+In the first few years of Grant's first term in office, there were 1000 indictments against Klan members, with over 550 convictions from the Department of Justice.
+By 1871, there were 3000 indictments and 600 convictions, with most only serving brief sentences while the ringleaders were imprisoned for up to five years in the federal penitentiary in Albany, New York.
 The result was a dramatic decrease in violence in the South.
 Akerman gave credit to Grant and told a friend that no one was "better" or "stronger" than Grant when it came to prosecuting terrorists.
 Akerman's successor, George H. Williams, in December 1871, continued to prosecute the Klan throughout 1872 until the Spring of 1873 during Grant's second term in office.
 Williams' clemency and moratorium on Klan prosecutions was due in part to the fact that the Justice Department, having been inundated by Klan outrage cases, did not have the effective manpower to continue the prosecutions.

 Naturalization Act of 1870

 On July 14, 1870, Grant signed into law the Naturalization Act of 1870 that allowed persons of African descent to become citizens of the United States.
-This revised an earlier law, the Naturalization Act of 1790 that only allowed white persons of good moral character to become U.S. citizens.
+This revised an earlier law, the Naturalization Act of 1790, which only allowed white persons of good moral character to become U.S. citizens.
 The law also prosecuted persons who used fictitious names, misrepresentations, or identities of deceased individuals when applying for citizenship.